 The second short I directed in 2016 is called Elise’s Nightmare.
-It was an official selection at the 2017 Atlanta Horror Film Festival and also earned a positive review from horror expert Ashlee Blackwell.
+It was an official selection at the 2017 Atlanta Horror Film Festival and also earned a positive review from horror expert, Ashlee Blackwell.
 She runs an incredible site called Graveyard Shift Sisters which I highly recommend.

-In 2017, I launched a new Kickstarter campaign which exceeded its funding goal.
+In 2017, I launched a new Kickstarter campaign which surpassed its funding goal.
 This project, Below the Trees, is a proof of concept for a feature-length story I wrote.
 The short was completed in 2018 and screened at festivals through the following year.
 We earned six awards and two nominations during that time.